 I originally used this block with a block exchange with my quilt bee several years ago.
-We ALL used a French Navy Blue for the 'sashing' blocks, and used brightly colored batiks for the 'color block' and 'cornerstones'.
+We ALL used a French Navy Blue sold fabric for the 'sashing' blocks, and used brightly colored batiks for the 'color block' and 'cornerstones'.

 Disappearing Nine Patch Terms

 - DNP (or D9P) - Disappearing Nine Patch

 - Nine-Patch - This is the original block that is made.
 Made up of 9 squares, they can be random, or made up with a color pallet.
 The block size of these nine-patches can be pretty much any size.